Djamil17/computational-physics-recipes/README.md

-# Phys-471-Computational-Physics
+# Recipes in Python for Computational Physics
-A github repository for my computational physics course
+A github repository computational physics recipes.